LazizbekDev/Web_scraper/README.md

 ## Troubleshooting
 - `SCRAPER_API_KEY is missing`: Either add the key to `.env` or set `SCRAPER_FETCH_MODE=browser`.
 - `Error: Navigation timeout`: Increase `SCRAPER_TIMEOUT_MS` and/or set `SCRAPER_BROWSER_WAIT_UNTIL=domcontentloaded`.
-- Puppeteer fails to launch on Linux servers: install Chromium dependencies or set `PUPPETEER_EXECUTABLE_PATH` to a system Chromium build.
+- `Unable to locate a Chromium executable`: set `PUPPETEER_EXECUTABLE_PATH` to a local Chrome binary, or ensure `@sparticuz/chromium` is installed (it is by default) on your serverless/container platform.
 - Telegram messages truncated: Telegram limits messages to ~4096 characters.
 Extremely verbose pages may need pruning or splitting in future features.

 ---